Bharatpur Airport: History

-This airport was built as part of the resettlement and malaria control program in the Chitwan Valley, with the assistance of the Government of the United States of America.
-The airport was built in 1958 and the first passenger flight landed at the airport on 5 March 1965.
+This airport was built in 1958 as part of the resettlement and malaria control program in the Chitwan Valley, with the assistance of the Government of the United States of America.
+The first passenger flight landed at the airport on 5 March 1965.
 From 1981 to 1985, the airport was shut down due political instabilities in Southern Nepal.

 In 2005, a new terminal was built and the 1158-metre runway was paved to enable medium-sized aircraft.

 A proposal for further expansion to provide additional services and expand land coverage was passed in 2019.
+In 2023, the foundation stone for a new terminal building was laid by Prime Minister Pushpa Dahal.

 Facilities

 The airport resides at an elevation of 600 ft above mean sea level.
 It has one runway, which measures 1158 × 30 m.